Knowing your motorway signs and signals will make you a safer and more confident driver, so get your practise in here!

-- Countdown markers – three stripes, two stripe and one stripe on posts at the side of the road, indicating the distance to the exit.
+- Countdown markers – three stripes, two stripes and one stripe on posts at the side of the road, indicating the distance to the exit.

-- Leisure Activities and Location signs – showing direction to museums, camping grounds, air shows, historic locations etc.
+- Leisure activities and location signs – showing the direction to museums, camping grounds, air shows, historic locations etc.

 - Be prepared to slow even more as you might have to pass an accident or obstacle.